mac-manu/mac-manu/README.md

 - 🤔 I’m looking for help with code
 - 💬 Ask me about ....
 - 📫 How to reach me: follow the white rabbit
-- ⚡ Fun fact: macdonalds
+- ⚡ Fun fact: macmenu